 Would I go to jail?

-Well, if all of those facts are correct now, Comey says the investigation went forward.
+Well, if all of those facts are correct, now Comey says the investigation went forward.

 The FBI looked into all of those issues and came up with alternate explanations.

-That's what was the same.
+That's what was going on.

 Well, no, he never denied the truthfulness of what I just said.

-He said those things happened.
+He said those things happen.

 Yeah.